ThonyPrice/GameOfLife/README.md

 The developed program will be a desktop application.
 The project will be written in 100% Python using the library tkinter for the GUI.

+In the GUI, the user will be able to read about the Conway's Game of life.
+The user may also run a simulation of a predetermined Game of Life board.
+The user can see how the board changes over generations and is also available to change board at any given time.
+Lastly, the user will also be able to change the speed of the simulation.

 ### 2. How to run the program:

 2.1 To begin with install python 3.X from Pythons webpage: